remel19/RESTful-FullStack-App/README.md

-# Spotify Coding Challenge
+# RESTful FullStack App

-A RESTful fullstack application.
+A RESTful fullstack application demostrating CRUD.

 ### Requirements:
 **The client can do the following:**